BornToBeRoot/PowerShell_IPv4NetworkScanner/README.md

 # PowerShell Async IPScanner

-Powerful asynchronous IP-Scanner which returns a custom PowerShell-Object with basic informations about the scanned IP-Range include IP-Address, Hostname (with FQDN) and Status.
+Powerful asynchronous IP-Scanner which returns a custom PowerShell-Object with basic informations about the scanned IP-Range include IP-Address, Hostname (with FQDN), MAC and Status.

 ## Description